 It all began in 2016, I attended a GIVE Volunteers info session at my university.
 I went into that info session unsure of what I would learn.
 The minute I sat down, I knew my life would change forever.
 Seeing the impact GIVE left on not only the world but on the past volunteers, I walked away undeniably inspired.
 I left the info session absolutely beaming with excitement and enthusiasm.

 But, when I saw the cost of the trip, I felt a little discouraged.
 I was a sophomore in college, I didn’t have a job, and my parents surely wouldn’t fund my trip.
-Initially, thought there was no way to make this happen, but I knew I had to.
-I decided to take matters in my own hands and started researching ways to fundraise.
+Initially, I thought there was no way to I could make this happen, but I knew I had to.
+I decided to take matters into my own hands and started researching ways to fundraise.

 Fundraising ideas typically include bake sales, gofundme pages, and writing letters to friends and family.
 All these ways to fundraise are great, but I was looking for creative fundraising ideas that I could have fun with.
 So, I got to work and made something to sell that I knew people would get use out of.

 I came across the idea to make Himalayan Salt Scrubs.
 With the holidays coming up, people needed gifts for their friends and family!
 So I bought some bulk mason jars, got a big mixing bowl, dumped a bag of Himalayan salt into the bowl, poured in some coconut oil, and added a few drops of essential oils.
 Next, I placed the mixture into the jars and went straight to marketing on social media.
 I took marketing photos of my salt scrubs and made a fundraising post.
 In my post, I explained what I was fundraising for, how important this journey was to me, and how much I would be selling the salt scrubs for.
 I sold each salt scrub for $5.
 Starting off, sales were slow.
 A few family members here and there bought some, but I wasn’t selling enough.